Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles

 According to World Health Organization (WHO) statistics, more than a billion people worldwide have some form of disability \cite{disablePopulation}.
-Around 16.6 percent of the population of the entire United States ages above 65 \cite{olderPop}.
-Mobility-related issues are common among these user groups, which significantly affects their quality of life \cite{rosso2013mobility, sze2017access, cordts2021mobility, alriksson2007quality, metz2000mobility}.
-Among all individuals who never leave their homes, 54 percent are ones with disabilities and about half million of those individuals indicate they never leave their homes because of transportation difficulties \cite{leavingHome}.
-Autonomous vehicles (AVs) are becoming increasingly common and are expected to revolutionize the transportation industry in the upcoming years\cite{fagnant2015preparing, rajasekhar2015autonomous, anderson2014autonomous}.
-Autonomous vehicles have the potential to enhance the lives of these individuals significantly \cite{guerreiro2019cabot, kassens2021autonomous, bennett2019willingness, bennett2020willingness}.
-Although this technological leap has induced significant hope among individuals unable to use current mobility technologies, the design decision is crucial to ensure these technologies remain accessible in the long run \cite{brinkley2017opinions, choi2015investigating, vosooghi2019shared, ackermann2019experimental}.
-According to our research, there is a need to reconsider several components of in-vehicle systems and develop strategies to ensure that these technologies are inclusive for older individuals and those with disabilities.
-There is also a lack of overarching federal laws in the U.S. that specifically govern AVs that also considers these groups.
-Over the years, there have been a gradual increase in the number of states considering legislation related to AVs, but such legislation has not adequately addressed the needs of people with disabilities \cite{legislation}.
-This poses a significant difficulty among these individuals when AVs are deployed as Mobility as a service \cite{bagloee2016autonomous}.
-Standardization of these technologies is crucial for these groups of individuals to be able to use these services \cite{hancock2020challenges}.
+Around 16.6 percent of the population of the entire United States aged above 65, thus requiring special accommodations \cite{olderPop}.
+Mobility-related issues are common among these groups, which significantly affects their quality of life \cite{rosso2013mobility, sze2017access, cordts2021mobility, alriksson2007quality, metz2000mobility}.
+Every state in the US has high disability prevalence, with the minimum being 7.67\% and the maximum above 15\% averaging around 10\% based on the 2018 5-year estimates from the American Community survey\cite{USCensusBureau2022} as shown in Figure \ref{fig:disability-prevalance}.
+Among all individuals who never leave their homes, 54 percent are the ones with disabilities, and about half a million of those individuals indicate they never leave their homes because of transportation difficulties \cite{leavingHome}.
+Fortunately, AVs are becoming increasingly more common and are expected to revolutionize the transportation industry in the upcoming years\cite{fagnant2015preparing, rajasekhar2015autonomous, anderson2014autonomous}.
+AVs can potentially enhance these individuals' lives substantially \cite{guerreiro2019cabot, kassens2021autonomous, bennett2019willingness, bennett2020willingness}.
+A timeline of various in-vehicle accessibility technologies dating back from their early days to today's contemporary systems is shown in Figure \ref{fig:timeline}.